 ANYARA, a Tumor Targeting Superantigen (TTS), is a fusion protein containing the Fab-fragment of an antibody that targets the tumor-associated 5T4 antigen, expressed in a high number of solid tumors.
 The antibody part is fused with an engineered bacterial superantigen that activates T cells, expressing a particular set of T cell receptors.

 ANYARA activates T lymphocytes and targets them to the 5T4-expressing tumors, resulting in massive effector lymphocyte infiltration into the tumor and tumor cell killing.

 ANYARA enhances tumor recognition

-Clinically, the previous development of ANYARA has mainly focused on cancer forms with a high medical need.
+The previous clinical development of ANYARA has mainly been focused on cancer forms with a high medical need.
 Phase 1 studies have been performed in patients with advanced non-small cell lung cancer, renal cell carcinoma and pancreatic cancer.
 Based on the phase 1 results, a phase 2/3 trial in combination with interferon alpha in patients with renal cell carcinoma was performed.
 The study demonstrated a favorable safety profile, but did not achieve its primary endpoint of showing a prolonged overall survival in the patient population.